pfoster4/zmk-config-dyad/README.md

 ![alt text](images/keymap2.png)

 ## Parts List
-Many of these components have acceptable alternatives, just double check the PCB footprint requirements.
+Many of these components have acceptable alternatives.
+Be sure to double check the PCB footprint requirements before deviating.

 | Component | Description | Quantity |
 |-----------|-------------|----------|